 (c) by leaving the process, notice or other document at the address of a member of the committee of the association with any person apparently over the age of 16 years.

-42. Responsibility of committee members
+42. Committee members’ responsibilities

 If a member of the committee of an incorporated association fails to take all reasonable steps to secure compliance by the association with its obligations under this Act, the member commits an offence and is liable to a fine of $500.

-43. False or misleading statements
+43. False or misleading statements in documents, offence

 Where in a document required by or for the purposes of this Act or lodged with or submitted to the Commissioner or in a document submitted to a meeting of members of an incorporated association, a person —